Sheet Pan Pancakes

 Jump to Section

-The batter is not too sweet and has a vanilla flavor that’s tasty on its own, but it’s also great with fresh fruit, chocolate chips or whatever else your family likes.
+The batter is not too sweet and has a vanilla flavor that’s tasty on its own, but it’s also great with fresh fruit, chocolate chips or whatever other toppings your family likes.
 I love that the batter comes together in one bowl, then goes straight into the oven on a baking sheet.
-My kids love that they can customize the pancakes with their favorite toppings.
-The best part?
-Everyone’s pancakes come out hot and fluffy at the same time in under 20 minutes!
+And my kids love that they can customize the pancakes with their favorite toppings.

 Sheet Pan Pancake Ingredients